Wong-Lab/wong-lab.github.io/README.md

 and will automatically redeploy when changes are made to this repository via GitHub Actions.

+## Updating Research Pages

+MDX files are a combination of Markdown and JSX syntax, which allows for the creation of dynamic and interactive content.
+In other words, you can just write the page content in normal Markdown and add interactive components as needed.

+In the context of the Wong Lab website, each research page is represented by an MDX file located in the `research` folder.
+When the website is built, each MDX file is transformed into a single page on the website, with the URL matching its file path relative to the `research` folder.
+This means that if an MDX file is located at `research/my-research-page.mdx`, it will be transformed into a page at `https://wonglab.seas.ucla.edu/research/my-research-page`.
+This allows for easy navigation and organization of the research pages on the website.

+The "home page" for the research section is located at `research/index.mdx`.

 ## Updating Members and Publications

 There are two files that need to be changed when either updating the list of lab